How to Make a Lightbox to Photograph Art

 A few adjustments to the white balance on my camera and I can capture images of my work accurate enough that with just a few temperature adjustments, and some minor tweaks in Photoshop's Camera Raw Filter, I quickly and accurately have a glare free image of my painting.

-A few tips for novices for capturing the best images using a light box:
+Tips for novices to capture your best images using a light box:

 Shoot in RAW, this will give you the most flexibility in editing your image